Drookoo/hugo-site/content/posts/2023-running-events-relive/2023-07-09-asian-trail-mix-orchard-beach-run.md

 Getting to the event revolved around getting on the uptown D train then getting on the Bx12 bus to Orchard Beach.
 I unfortunately did not know that the Bx12 lines diverge, and some buses will take you to the Bay Plaza Mall as opposed to where I wanted to go: Orchard Beach.
 So my commute included a quick short Lyft Ride to where I actually wanted to go.

 ## The Trail Run
 There were four pace groups with varying paces.
-I was floating around because I was taking stills for the event.
-I appreciated the wide path and the scenic route from the woodlands, to the marsh, and then to the beach.
-There were little crabs hanging out on the sand in the marsh and the look-out points had some locals lounging around that add to the Bronx sparkle.
+The route starts off as paved asphalt to woodland trail, to a marshy beach with stepping stones, to sandy beach back to paved asphalt and concrete.
+The route was very scenic and fairly wide.
+Plus there were little crabs hanging out, and burrowing in the sand and the look-out points had some locals lounging around that add to the elusive Bronx-certified sparkle.

 ## Post Run - Amenities
-There was water, Guacamole
+There was water, hand churned guacamole, frozen ice pops, and fizzy drinks for refreshments.
+Arc'teryx had a merchandise raffle and everyone took home a hat or a visor, and some merino wool socks.
+There was a small batch of Supergoop sunscreen and Cheribundi tart cherry juice.

 ## Final thoughts
 I really enjoyed running in the Salomon Pulsar Trail Pro.
-The running vest with hydration flasks definitely help.
-I wish I remembered to flush them out thoroughly because I could very much taste the new bottle taste while I was getting through the bottle.
+The running vest with hydration flasks definitely helps.
+I wish I remembered to flush the flasks out thoroughly because I could very much taste the new bottle taste while I was sipping water on the run.
+I've never ran on sand before, and I really enjoy running on wet sand.
+Not so much on dry sand though.
+The trails could have been more maintained by the parks department and I really enjoyed how the bus stop at Orchard Beach was the last one, so you knew exactly when the bus was going to come.